Tadom Hill, Banting – Malaysia’s Bamboo-Themed Glamping Spot

 Breakfast

-Things to Do at Tadom Hill Resorts
+Things to do at Tadom Hill Resorts

-There was a 5-metre diving platform, water slides, and a rope swing, but we unanimously decided to give them a miss.
-Instead, we just swam and went on the less adventurous swing:
+There was also a 5-meter jumping platform, water slides, and a rope swing, but we unanimously decided to skip them.
+This was a group decision made with great wisdom and absolutely no cowardice.

 - Swimming in the lake